ArjunaCluster/ArjunaUsers/index.md

 ## Requesting an Account

-New Users can request an account by filling out the [Arjuna Account Request Form].
+New Users can request an account by [open an issue] on Github.
-Requests are processed during the first two weeks of each semester.

-[Arjuna Account Request Form]: https://forms.gle/8P41KGs1kjJjat8x7

 ## Support